Where to Find the Best Donuts Near Seattle (17 Shops!)

 5401 17th Ave NW, Seattle, WA 98107

-The Dough Joy donut truck in the Ballard neighborhood makes donuts that are both beautiful and delicious.
+Dough Joy started off as a food truck, and now they have locations in Capitol Hill and in West Seattle.
 All their donuts are vegan and entirely plant-based, so you can feel good about eating one, two, or three of them.
 (Or more, we’re not judging!)
 Their donuts are egg free, dairy free, animal free, and free of tree nuts.

 Some donuts from their menu that we are really interested in are the Over The Rainbow (donut topped with Pride icing and rainbow glitter), Cinny French Toast (perfect for breakfast!), and the Mango con Chile (mango icing sprinkled with tajin).